-Washington D.C.
+Washington, D.C.
 Area Map

 Northwest is where you'll find most government office buildings, as well as the majority of the city's postcard-worthy attractions.
-This quadrant is also home to a bunch of the top nightlife and entertainment options, and a burgeoning restaurant scene.
+This quadrant is also home to a bunch of the top nightlife and entertainment options and a burgeoning restaurant scene.

-Massachusetts, New Hampshire and Connecticut avenues intersect at the Dupont Circle, a roundabout that lends its name to the surrounding area.
-This one of the hippest areas in D.C., and it's also the heart of the city's gay community.
+Massachusetts, New Hampshire and Connecticut avenues intersect at Dupont Circle, a roundabout that lends its name to the surrounding area.
+This is one of the hippest areas in D.C., and it's also the heart of the city's gay community.
 Restaurants, boutiques and bars surround the actual circle.

 U Street Corridor

 Accessible via the Green and Yellow Metro lines at U Street/African-American Civil War Memorial/Cardozo and Shaw-Howard University stations.